-For large organizations comprised of numerous independently managed business units, centralizing identity can be extremely challenging.
-Business units and regional offices often operate independently, making their own decisions and managing their own technology.
+Manage services across global organizations and diverse business units For large, complex organizations, centralizing aspects of identity can be extremely challenging.
+Business units, subsidiaries, and regional entities often operate independently, making their own decisions and managing their own technology and user bases.
 Multinational organizations must adhere to regulatory requirements related to data residency, and the ambitious goal of a centralized identity can seem impossible given the need to store personally identifiable information (PII) within each respective country.
 Finally, organizations looking to augment their capabilities for either the short term (i.e. seasonally) or for the long term (including M&A) have challenges centralizing identities originating from outside of their organization.

-In this paper, we'll break down how a 'hub and spoke' identity model can serve as the foundation for unified services across an entire organization, while allowing for specific application flexibility across distributed information technology (IT) organizations.
-We'll also review a few example use cases for how this hub and spoke model is leveraged for deployments in some of the world's largest organizations.
+A 'hub-and-spoke' identity model can serve as the foundation for unified services and centralized visibility across an entire organization, while allowing for specific application and user management flexibility across distributed information technology (IT) organizations.
+Enter, Okta for Global 2000.
+There are a number of real world use cases for how this hub-and-spoke model can be leveraged to improve agility and flexibility without sacrificing security and efficiency, with deployment models for: